ecogood/ecg-quicktest-app/README.md

 ## Release History

+* 0.1.3 - remove double sentence, set German as default lang, fix movement of buttons and set bower dependencies to angular 1.2.0.
 * 0.1.2 - fix layout on mobile phones.
 * 0.1.1 - add E2E Tests
 * 0.1.0 - create first working version in AngularJS with previous and next buttons, state of given answers and progressbar.